Efficient and profitable brine treatment

 Rationalization and automation of the brine treatment process at ACEITUNAS GUADALQUIVIR, Seville, Spain

 Aceitunas Guadalquivir, located in Seville, Spain, and founded in 1962 by Francisco Escalante Rivera, is one of the five largest olive processing companies in the world.
 More than 50,000 tons of table olives are processed in four manufacturing plants and sold in 60 countries.
 The company’s mission is to achieve the highest quality, the lowest cost, and the best customer service in a sustainable process.

-Reducing brine consumption and disposal, and recovering valuable oil
+Reducing brine consumption and disposal while recovering valuable oil

 Continuous innovation in the final products, services, and process achieved together with the technology suppliers enables the customer to keep creating value with its products.
 The company processes a huge variety of products,

 including green or black pitted and unpitted olives, stuffed, and sliced olives.
 In all cases, brine is used to condition the olives and move them along the process lines.

 This brine is contaminated by solids particles and the oil that the fruits release.
 A large amount of brine is used every day, and the only way to reduce water and salt consumption was to purify the brine efficiently, removing all contaminants.
 By extending the useful life of the brine, the costs for water disposal are reduced because there is less contaminated waste, and less storage capacity is required for the waste brine.
 In addition, valuable oil is recovered, bringing extra revenue.

 The solution proposed was new for the customer so we decided to proceed step by step.
 Aceitunas Guadalquivir tested our equipment on each line, starting with one separator.
 We designed the separation unit so that it could be moved from one line to the next and connected up easily at each one.
 The result was a very user-friendly, plug-and-play system, mounted on a skid with wheels.
 As brine was to be treated, this had to be considered in selecting the construction materials.